hypo69/hypo/docs/gemini/out/en/doc/src/suppliers/aliexpress/graber.md

 ### (Commented-out) `close_pop_up`

 **Description**:  This function (commented out) creates a decorator to handle closing pop-up windows before performing other actions.
-It's meant for a strategy pattern that would call the appropriate pop-up closure function through `Context.locator`.
+It's meant for a Startegy pattern that would call the appropriate pop-up closure function through `Context.locator`.
 It's important to note this method is not operational as it's commented out.